OOPs Concept in Java

 A class is a blueprint that defines properties and behaviors, while an object is a real-world entity.

-What is Abstraction?
+Abstraction in Java?
 Abstraction is a process of hiding the implementation details and showing only functionality to the user.
 For example filling the contact form.
 It will show only the particular details of the contact form not internal process details.
 It’s called Abstraction in Java.

 Points To Remember :